siza94/F1-Data-Project/README.md

 ## 🧱 Project Structure

-/set-up    # Notebooks used to set up and configure how Databricks access Azure Data Lake Gen2 storage.
+set-up    # Notebooks used to set up and configure how Databricks access Azure Data Lake Gen2 storage.

-/dataset   # Contains datasets used
+dataset   # Contains datasets used

+bronze   # Contains dataset ingestion into data lake

-/ingestion # Notebooks used to ingest data on Databricks
+ingestion # Notebooks used to ingest data on Databricks

-/trans     # Notebooks used to transform data on Databricks
+trans     # Notebooks used to transform data on Databricks

-/analysis  # Data Visualization using SQL
+analysis  # Data Visualization using SQL

-/utils     # SQL Incremental load preparation
+utils     # SQL Incremental load preparation

-/includes  # Some common configurations that we can use from others notebooks
+includes  # Some common configurations that we can use from others notebooks

-/demo      # Some tasks used to validate all project
+demo      # Some tasks used to validate all project

 ---